tugstugi/mongolian-nlp/README.md

-This repo will contain a list of useful resources for Mongolian NLP and also my own experiments mostly with PyTorch.
+This repo will contain a list of useful resources for Mongolian NLP.
+Feel free to contribute.

 ## Datasets